+Sweet route!!
+I had a good right hand for clipping the first bolt as well.
+If you blow it, the landing will be shitty though.
 Did anyone else notice the runout between bolts 3&4 ??
 Seemed like a looong way between those.
 If you're comfy on cracks it won't be an issue but if cracks are not your thing you may want to keep your cool up there.
 IMO the jams through that section are straight forward and fairly easy so it's not too big a deal.

 Regarding the comment about bolted cracks: I would usually agree w/ the sentiment that a bolted crack is pretty lame.
 However, when was the last time you took a rack to Shelf Road??

 I'm glad I got a chance to get on this, bolted or not it's a great line worth doing.
 I don't know if it's 11. . .
 I can't onsight 11 cracks for the life of me yet but, I got this one fairly easily.

 By Jason Halladay Administrator From: Los Alamos, NM Jan 27, 2008 rating: 5.10d6b+21VII+21E3 5b